abdelrhmanHisham1/abdelrhmanHisham1/README.md

 ## 🛠 About Me

-I'm a passionate Full Stack Developer specializing in .NET technologies using C#, Entity Framework, and LINQ.
-I have extensive experience in backend development, database management, and data structures & algorithms.
+a passionate Software Developer specializing in .NET technologies.
+I have extensive experience in backend development, frontend development, database management, and software business analysis.

 🔹 ITI 9-Month Graduate
 🔹 Experience with SQL Server, MySQL, and Oracle